fisirc/fishttp/README.md

 # fishttp

-WIP: minimalist HTTP C library to make request as with `fetch` in Javascript
+WIP: minimalist HTTP C library to make requests in C as with `fetch` in Javascript